JanDeDobbeleer/oh-my-posh/docs/docs/segment-git.md

 - local_staged_icon: `string` - the icon to display in front of the staged area changes
 - display_status: `boolean` - display the local changes or not
 - rebase_icon: `string` - icon/text to display before the context when in a rebase
+- cherry_pick_icon: `string` - icon/text to display before the context when doing a cherry-pick
+- detached_icon: `string` - icon/text to display before the detached head context
+- tag_icon: `string` - icon/text to display before the tag context